MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Clear-SPServerScaleOutDatabaseDeletedDataSubRange.md

 ```

 ### -Confirm
-**Below Content Applies To:**SharePoint Server 2013

 Prompts you for confirmation before executing the command.
-For more information, type the following command: get-help about_commonparameters
+For more information, type the following command: `get-help about_commonparameters`

-**Below Content Applies To:**SharePoint Server 2016

-Prompts you for confirmation before running the cmdlet.